How to apply for self-generation

 4. Inspect your system

-Arrange an inspection of your system and upload your final Electrical Contractor Authorization and Declaration document provided by the Field Safety Representative (FSR) that was submitted to Technical Safety BC or your city/municipality for approval directly through your MyHydro account.
-The document must contain the following:
+- The Electrical Contractor Authorization and Declaration document.
+Completed by the Field Safety Representative (FSR), they’ll also have submitted this document to Technical Safety BC or your city/municipality.
+It must contain the following:

 For complex projects, you'll need to upload a few additional documents prior to connecting to the grid.
 You'll see which documents are needed under actions required in your online MyHydro application, and they may include: